Internet Voting in Estonia

 - Computer with Internet connection

 - Mobile phone

-There is no need to install a card reader on the computer and special software; the mobile phone with the respective SIM card performs the functions of the card and card reader simultaneously.
+There is no need to install a card reader and special software to the computer; the mobile phone with the respective SIM card performs the functions of the card and card reader simultaneously.
 Mobile-ID must be activated by ID card prior to use.

 Stages of I-voting if mobile-ID is used:

 - Enters his/her mobile number into the application